 This is hard to do by yourself, so I would recommend this desert safari tour that includes some dune-bashing in a 4×4, a sandboarding session, and even a camel ride (plus stops at some really pretty photo opportunities).

-If you’re traveling around Egypt for a week or two, you’re bound to see lots of desert, but there aren’t always convenient opportunities to do activities like this, so Cairo is a great place to do it.
+If you’re travelling around Egypt for a week or two, you’re bound to see lots of desert, but there aren’t always convenient opportunities to do activities like this, so Cairo is a great place to do it.

 Although there are plenty of things to do in Cairo, there are also some fantastic attractions that can be easily reached from the city.
 Whether it’s a half-day trip or a full-day excursion, it’s worth considering whether any of these places are of interest to you.